Plug-up/daplugPass/README.md

 - On Windows, you may encounter a problem with the Daplug dongle driver in WINUSB mode.
 So you can install driver using Zadig (www.http://zadig.akeo.ie/).
 If you can't fix the problem using Zadig, you can use a Daplug dongle in HID mode instead.

+- On Linux, add proper udev rules corresponding to a Daplug dongle.

 ## Tested on ##

 - Windows 7 pro x86, Windows 7 pro x64 (only using HID dongles).